Beegie01/TransApp/README.md

 Each section has 4 important functionalities:
 a.
 ADD new records
 b.
-VIEW newly added records
+VIEW existing records
 c.
-SAVE all newly added records to file
+UPDATE & SAVE records to file
 d.
-DELETE the record last added
+DELETE existing record from file